inex/ixp-manager-docs-md/docs/features/routers.md

 Typically your `routers.php` file would hold multiple such entries.
 It is our intention to move this into the UI and database.

+## Examples

+We use Travis CI to test IXP Manager before making new releases.
+The primary purpose of this is to ensure that the configuration for routers generated matches known good configurations from the same sample database.

+These know good configurations also serve as useful examples of what the standard IXP Manager configuration generates.

+See [these known good configurations here](https://github.com/inex/IXP-Manager/tree/master/data/travis-ci/known-good) with the prefix `ci-apiv4-` and:

+* `as112`: AS112 router configurations conforming to [rfc7534](https://tools.ietf.org/html/rfc7534) (AS112 Nameserver Operations) and implementing [rfc7535](https://tools.ietf.org/html/rfc7535) (AS112 Redirection Using DNAME).
+There are configs to serve queries over both IPv4 and IPv6.
+* `rc1`: route collector configurations.
+Peering with the route collector is mandatory at many IXPs including INEX.
+These are incredably useful for monitoring, diagnosing issues and providing looking glasses.
+We also use the quarantine version of these for turning up new member connections.
+* `rs1`: route collector configurations.
+See below for full details of what these implement.
+Note also that the `ci-apiv4-rs1-lan2-ipv4.conf` file includes BGP large communities ([rfc8092](https://tools.ietf.org/html/rfc8092)).

 ## Generation Overview

 The simplest configuration to generate is the route collector configuration.
 A route collector is an IXP router which serves only to *accept all routes and export no routes*.
 It is used for problem diagnosis, to aid customer monitoring and for looking glasses (see [INEX's here](https://www.inex.ie/ixp/lg/rc1-lan1-ipv4).